galaxyproject/training-material/topics/visualisation/tutorials/circos/tutorial.md

 >
 {: .hands_on}

-Sometimes it can also be nice to see the plot axes to more accurately judge the values of the different data points:
+Sometimes it can also be nice to see the axes of the plot, to more accurately judge the values of the different data points.
+We can do this as follows:

 > ### {% icon hands_on %} Hands-on: Add plot axes
 >